Lansvale

 Lansvale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lansvale has one of the most culturally diverse populations in Australia, with 48.7% of its residents born overseas and 64.7% speaking a language other than English at home.
-Christianity is the predominant religion in Lansvale, making up 41.9% of the population.
-However, Buddhism stands out as significantly overrepresented compared to Greater Sydney, comprising 24.6% versus 21.7%.
+Lansvale has one of the most culturally diverse populations in Australia, with 48.7 percent born overseas and 64.7 percent speaking a language other than English at home.
+Christianity is the predominant religion in Lansvale, accounting for 41.9 percent of its population.
+However, Buddhism is notably overrepresented, comprising 24.6 percent compared to the Greater Sydney average of 4.1 percent.

 Frequently Asked Questions - Diversity